 The United States government does not directly accredit colleges although The Secretary of Education deems agencies equipped to do the job – there are six regional agencies throughout the country that are responsible for giving accreditation.

-So, even though accreditation is not done directly by the government, they appoint the agencies that will – the Secretary of Education has the legal responsibility of publishing the list of the agencies that do accredit colleges for your dental assistant education, and also offers a database of all legally accredited schools and colleges in the United States.
+So, even though accreditation is not done directly by the government, they appoint the agencies that will – the Secretary of Education has the legal responsibility of publishing the list of the agencies that do accredit colleges for this type of education, and also offers a database of all legally accredited schools and colleges in the United States.

 If, for any reason, you feel compelled to verify the accreditation of a college you are considering, you will easily find your answers by utilizing your favorite search engine.
 The bottom line is, it will behoove you to choose an accredited college.